artsy/bearden/README.md

 $ bundle exec rake spec
 ```

-Note: the default rake task is setup to run tests and Rubocop.
+Note: the default rake task is setup to run tests and RuboCop.

 ## Starting Server